owenbassam/claudeThree/youtube-learning-app/README.md

-# YouTube Socratic AI Tutor
+# Socratic AI Tutor (Sisyphus Edition)

-> Transform any educational YouTube video into an intelligent, interactive learning experience with AI-powered Socratic tutoring
+> An AI tutor that guides through questions, not answers.
+Like Sisyphus, you'll never reach the top—but every correct answer pushes you higher.

 <div align="center">